jbyrne6/airspace-link-engineering-challenge/Readme.md

 #### Extra credit ideas

+- Spin up a simple API to handle the "Can I Fly?" logic
 - Deploy your project to [GitHub Pages](https://pages.github.com/) (We acknowledge that in order to do this, you can't make your repo private.
 That's ok.)
 - Update the intersection graphic and computed area when the sketch is moved (i.e. clicked and dragged)
 - Provide a layer control to toggle the visibility of your flight area